Information Security Management

 The popularity of the terms “data controller” and “data processor” has sharply increased in recent years.
-In part because of the significant increase of data breach scandals from tech giants, and in part because of the unprecedented media attention given to the enactment of data privacy regimes (such as the EU General Data Protection Regulation), nowadays every organization who possesses any type of personal data is (and should) be concerned with data privacy management.
+In part because of the significant increase of data breach scandals from tech giants, and in part because of the unprecedented media attention is given to the enactment of data privacy regimes (such as the EU General Data Protection Regulation), nowadays every organization who possesses any type of personal data is (and should) be concerned with data privacy management.
 Living in times when information is the most valuable asset, as the means of identifying and targeting audiences, and at a time when access to information is unprecedented both in massiveness and ease, the response from cybersecurity international actors and experts has been also fairly substantial.
 Part of these efforts is also the newly published ISO/IEC 27701, which is an international standard providing guidelines for the implementation, maintenance and continual improvement of a Privacy Information Management System.

 What is a Data Controller?

 There are multiple national and federal regulations and laws that denote and define the term “Data Controller”.
 During the 90s a handful of developed countries developed and implemented data protection regulations as a response to the global scale that the internet was taking.
 But the regulation that truly popularized the term “data controller” was the GDPR.
 As a legal necessity to define the scopes and limits of Data Controllers, Article 4 of the GDPR states: